serval-uni-lu/upNNF/capkc/README.md

 The `D4` folder also contains an additional modified version of `D4`, namely `d4d` which has an additional parameter to limit the depth of the compilation.
 If the option `-max-depth` is set to the value `n`, then `d4` will stop the compilation of the sub-graph if it has encountered `n` disjunction nodes along the current branch and replace the sub-graph by a `TRUE` node.
 Therefore, the constructed d-DNNF is an upper bound of the input formula but is built very differently than with `capkc`.
+Because the constructed d-DNNF is an upper bound, it is compatible with the `capkc` sampling and approximate model counting algorithms.

 ### Example Usage